 Taste Through Time

-This program covers meals that Casanova would’ve been proud to serve.
-It will show how food was used during the Rococo period to enhance romantic liaisons.
+Ever wonder what meals Casanova would’ve been proud to serve?
+This program will show how food was used during the Rococo period to enhance romantic liaisons.
 Topics covered are the menu, the setting, and the seduction.

-These two one-hour programs take the audience on a culinary journey through the ancient world, giving insight into the food, rituals, and customs that were part of serving meals in the cultures that gave birth to Western civilization.
+Come explore the ancient world in these two one-hour programs that give insight into the food, rituals, and customs that were part of serving meals in the cultures that gave birth to Western civilization.